vramana/cherow/README.md

 - [Import.meta](https://github.com/tc39/proposal-import-meta)
 - [Throw expressions](https://github.com/tc39/proposal-throw-expressions)

-## V8 experimental features

-These need to be enabled with the `v8` option,

-- Do expressions

 ## Options

 * `comments` - Enables option to collect comments.
 Optional; Either array or function.